BarryPercy/dailymafia-frontend/README.md

 ### Front End and Back End

-This was created using a frontend and a backend and is a full stack application written completely in typescript.
+This will be created using a frontend and a backend and is a full stack application written completely in typescript.

 - [FrontEnd](https://github.com/BarryPercy/dailymafia-frontend)
 - [BackEnd](https://github.com/BarryPercy/dailymafia-backend)